Fincastle Resolutions

-The Fincastle Resolutions was a statement reportedly adopted on January 20, 1775, by fifteen elected representatives of Fincastle County, Virginia.
-Part of the political movement that became the American Revolution, the resolutions were addressed to Virginia's delegation at the First Continental Congress, and expressed support for Congress' resistance to the Intolerable Acts, issued in 1774 by the British Parliament.
+The Fincastle Resolutions was a statement adopted on January 20, 1775, by fifteen elected representatives of Fincastle County, Virginia expressing support for Congress' resistance to the Intolerable Acts, issued in 1774 by the British Parliament.
+The resolutions were addressed to Virginia's delegation at the First Continental Congress.

+While not the first of the wave of legislative resolutions passed in Virginia on this matter, The Fincastle Resolutions are notable as they were the first to state that they would fight to the death to defend them, shifting the colonial debate away from passive petitioning toward active, armed resistance against British tyranny.
+This statement was foundational to the independence movement in the American Colonies with a direct influence on the Declaration of Independence.

+The final sentence of the resolutions is specifically notable as it became the origin of many well-known speeches, slogans, and motto's throughout the history of the United States:

+“These are our real, though unpolished sentiments, of liberty and loyalty, and in them we are resolved to live and die.”

+Amongst the better known uses is it being the inspiration of Patrick Henry's famous "Give me liberty or give me death!" speech on March 23rd, 1775 at the Second Virginia Convention.

 Background

 Other counties in Virginia had passed resolutions similar to the Fincastle Resolutions in 1774, such as the Fairfax Resolves.
 Still, the Fincastle Resolutions were the first adopted statement by the colonists which promised resistance to the death to the British crown to preserve political liberties.
 Throughout 1774, the Fincastle signatories had been fighting in Dunmore's War against the Shawnee to the west, and could not formally express their sentiments about the constitutional dispute until January 1775.
 The Fincastle representatives reportedly adopted the resolutions at Lead Mines (modern Austinville, Virginia), the county seat, located in what is now Wythe County, Virginia.